Fair Trade Fleece Collection

 - Additional money back to workers

-“The benefits of the program have exceeded our expectations,” says Thuy Nguyen, manager of social and environmental responsibility who works on the Fair Trade program.
+“The benefits of the program have exceeded our expectations,” says Thuy Nguyen, the Patagonia manager of social and environmental responsibility who works on the Fair Trade program.
 “In addition to the premiums raising wages, our factories have reported improved worker morale and engagement.
 Since workers actively participate in the program, they understand and appreciate what Fair Trade can do.
 Few social programs have such a sweeping impact.”